gitfrosh/maxima/README.md

 ## Get it started
 ### Frontend
-This project is built with create-react-app and craco It stores Wordle NFTs on Fleek/Filecoin (REACT_APP_FLEEK_KEY, REACT_APP_FLEEK_SECRET).
+This project is built with create-react-app and craco It stores Wordle NFTs on Fleek/Filecoin.
+Required secrets are `REACT_APP_FLEEK_KEY`, `REACT_APP_FLEEK_SECRET`, make sure they are added to `.env` for local run

 #### `npm install`
 Install dependencies.